vaksis/Foxquest/README.md

 School project made with unity 2D.
 This project is called Fox quest.
 This is project is using Sunnyland assets.

+### Project's future
+Game will continue development.
+Future plans will be in backlog.

 ## Setup